adtile/Full-Tilt/README.md

-\_o/ Full Tilt JS \o\_
+\_o/ Full Tilt \o\_
 ================

 #### Standalone device orientation + device motion normalization and conversion JavaScript library ####

 Full Tilt is a standalone JavaScript library that normalizes device orientation and device motion sensor data in web applications within a consistent frame.

-Full Tilt JS provides developers with three complementary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations.
+Full Tilt provides developers with three complementary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations.

 This library also provides all the functions necessary to convert between different device orientation types.
 Orientation angle conversion is possible via this API from/to any [Euler Angles](http://en.wikipedia.org/wiki/Euler_angles), [Rotation Matrices](http://en.wikipedia.org/wiki/Rotation_matrix) and/or [Quaternions](http://en.wikipedia.org/wiki/Quaternion).